10 Best Places to Sell Your Used Electronics For Cash

 Frequently Asked Questions

 When it comes to selling your electronics, certain questions come up.
-Here’s are look at a few to answer your questions.
+Here’s a look at a few to answer your questions.

 Where Can I Make The Most Money For My Electronics?

-You have options of selling your electronics.
-Either online or local marketplace.
+You have options for selling your electronics—either online or in a local marketplace.

 If you plan to sell online, sites like SellCell compare all the sites, saving you time.

-Yes, vintage and outdated equipment is a hot commodity today.
+Yes, vintage and outdated electronics is a hot commodity today.
 If your equipment is in decent shape, you may find buyers.

-Sites like eBay are great to look and see if your similar equipment is for sale.
+Sites like eBay are great to see if similar electronics are for sale.

-How Much Can I sell My Used Equipment For?
+How Much Can I Sell My Used Electronics For?

 There’s a rule of thumb of how much we should sell items for.
 Used items typically sell for 25% of retail cost.
-Well worn will be 10%.
-So if an item sells for $100, then an used item would be $25.
+Well-worn will be 10%.
+So if an item sells for $100, then a used item would be $25.

 However, make sure to check online at selling sites to compare.
 Name brand and newer used items will sell for more.